Easy Homemade Larabars (+ Infinite Flavor Variations)

 Okay, now let's dive into the details of this homemade Larabar recipe!
 I've put together a whole step-by-step guide to walk you through the process.

-Step #1: Choose Your "Sticky Stuff"
+Step #1: Choose the Sticky Ingredients

 • Dates.
 These work the best.
 Double check that they're pitted; I've found pits in supposedly pitted dates many times.

-• Figs. They work almost as well as dates and have such great texture.
+• Figs. They work almost as well as dates and have great texture.
 There are a lot of different types though, and some may work better than others; I've had the best luck with Turkish and Calimyrna.

 • Crystallized ginger.
 Super tasty and sticky, but a little goes a long way, so keep it as a small portion of the total.